zextras/tech-doc/source/carbonio-ce/adminpanel/introduction.rst

       In the upper part, clicking on either of the boxes will open the
       |adminui| page for the Accounts and mailing list, respectively.

-      The list of Notifications follows: click the `GO TO NOTIFICATION` button to open the :ref:`dedicated page
-      <ap-notifications>`.

 .. grid:: 1 1 2 2
    :gutter: 3